 Prince Edward Island is the perfect province to cycle.
 The Confederation Trail, which is Prince Edward Islands’ leg of the Trans Canada Trail, runs tip-to-tip from Tignish to Elmira.
-Including branch lines there are 435 kilometers of excellent rolled stone dust surface for cycling.
+Including branch lines there are 435 kilometres of excellent rolled stone dust surface for cycling.
 Along the trail, you will find a convenient selection of accommodations, food and services.
 Not all accommodations are directly on the trail and do require roadway travel.
 For safety concerns please check with the accommodation providers regarding distance.
 The Island also has several bike rental facilities and tour guides to provide for all your cycling needs.

 For touring enthusiasts, just get on your bike and start pedalling.
 The rolling hills, lush farmlands and postcard coastlines that keep our visitors coming back for more will reveal to you a whole new appreciation for your two-wheeling hobby.